albrecht-thcerbla/albrecht-thcerbla/README.md

 ## ※ General info

-- Hi my name is Tran Gia Huy.
+- Hi my name is Tran Gia Huy [age=18], and I'm from Vietnam.
 You can call me Albrecht or Hatakaze as well.
 The former is my current alias, the latter was used only in games but i no longer use that name in newer affairs.

-- I'm currently a student at **Posts and Telecommunications Institute of Technology**.
+- I'm currently a student at **Posts and Telecommunications Institute of Technology**, majoring in **Artificial Intelligence** within the Information Technology field.

-- I'm currently learning **Competitive Programming and improving my skills in C++, Algorithms, and Data Structures.**
+- I’m passionate about Computer Science, and I’m currently focusing on Competitive Programming, improving my skills in C++, Algorithms, and Data Structures.

+- I’m also interested in exploring Machine Learning, Deep Learning, and Computer Vision — fields that fuel my curiosity about how machines can learn and think like humans.

 ## ※ hobbies